SAP/open-ux-tools/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 - [ ] The code has **unit tests** where applicable and is easily unit-testable.
 - [ ] This PR is associated with a discrete task (smaller discrete tasks can be more efficiently reviewed).
 - [ ] This branch is appropriately named for the associated issue.

-## Suggestions

-- Before asking for a review, make sure you have ticked all the boxes above.